 However, later, when you need to go through all of your notes to self, it's much simpler to work with typed text.
 That's why the best way to save all your ideas from oblivion is to record audio notes, and then later use software to convert audio to text.

-What Are the Best Tools to Convert Speech to Text?
+What Are the Best Tools to Convert Audio to Text?

 Now that we know why you should take the time to transcribe audio to text, let's tackle the how.
 Or more precisely, what tools you should use for best results when transcribing audio files.

-When it comes to trusty tools that transcribe speech to text with impeccable precision every time, nothing beats Subly.
+When it comes to trusty tools that transcribe audio to text with impeccable precision every time, nothing beats Subly.

 In terms of input, you can use an audio file in any of the popular audio formats, or even a video file.
 Subly supports a wide variety of file formats for both input and output.
 It's also extremely simple to use.